neilyboy/nfl-squares/README.md

 1. On the main screen, click **Buy Square**
 2. Select which board (if multiple)
+3. **Click one or more available squares** to select them
-3. Click an available square
+   - Click a square to select it (highlighted)
+   - Click again to deselect
+   - Total cost updates automatically
-4. Enter your name (on-screen keyboard will appear)
+4. Enter your name (on-screen keyboard available)
 5. Click **Continue to Payment**
 6. Choose payment method and scan QR code or mark as paid
-7. Your square is now reserved!
+   - Payment amount includes all selected squares
+7. All your squares are now reserved with one purchase!

 ### Finalizing a Board